forderud/IntelliMouseDriver/WindowsFireflySample/README.md

 - Library (luminous.lib): The sources for this file are located in the \\hid\\firefly\\lib folder.
 You will need to build the library before using it.
 This library is shared by the WDM and WDF samples.
 All the interfaces required to access the WMI is defined in this library and exposed as CLuminous class.

 - Application (flicker.exe): The sources for this file are located in the \\hid\\firefly\\app folder.
 You will need to build the application before using it.
 This application is shared by the WDM and WDF samples.
 The application links to luminous.lib to open the WMI interfaces and send set requests to toggle the light.

-- Sauron (sauron.dll): The sources for this file are located in the \\hid\\firefly\\sauron folder.
-You will need to build this dll before using it.
-The library is shared by the WDM and WDF samples.
-Sauron is a Windows Media Player visualization DLL, and is based on a sample from the Windows Media Player SDK kit.
-By using this DLL, you can cause the mouse lights to blink to the beats of the music.